 Flat, warm, six month old, red lemonade from your Granny’s good room presented to you with a jammie Wagon Wheel and you are lucky to get it with all the starving people in the world or so you were told repeatedly.

-It is the Stations masses.
+It is the The Stations Mass.
 Blessing yourself when you pass a graveyard, a church, a Supermacs or a spot in the road that may only mean something to you.
 Communions.
 Confessions.
 Confirmations.

 It is listening to Marty Whelan commenting on the Eurovision and switching over to BBC in the good old days to hear Terry Wogan’s wonderfully dry commentary on the same.

 It is knowing every line of Father Ted.
 A quote for every life experience.
 Losing your life with excitement when you spot a hen party of Lovely Girls.
 Likening every not-so-chatty person to Fr Stone, every gullible one to Fr Dougal and every sarcastic bast**d to Fr Jessop.

 Remembering when Miley cheated on wife Biddy and rolled in the hay with Fidelma- her cousin.
 Your mother telling you to leave the room to get something totally unnecessary so you wouldn’t see ‘that dirt‘ and they wouldn’t miss it.
 Click here to see the day Catholic Ireland died a little bit more on soap Glenroe.

 It is the Saturday night bath, a scalp scalding with a dodgy hair dryer while your mother was absorbed in Dallas and the knowledge that Sunday morning mass was afoot.

 It was the same TRAMP Fidelma attempting to sell some sort of chicken seasoning powder (many moons later on an advert) but we all still remembered her SHAME because this is how Ireland rolls.
 Never mind your shake it up chicken.

 It is your man staying up on the surfboard after forty pints of stout.